Change the current directory/folder and store the previous folder/path for use by the POPD command.

 If the drive is not specified, the current drive will be assumed.

-If neither drive nor path are specified PUSHD will just display a list of previous pathnames, you may switch back to any of these by using POPD one or more times.
+If neither drive nor path are specified PUSHD will just display a list of previous pathnames, you can switch back to any of these by using POPD one or more times.

-If the path specified does not exist, PUSHD will return %errorlevel% =1
+If the path specified is a file not a folder, or if it does not exist, PUSHD will return %errorlevel% =1

-When a batch script is 'Run as Admin' in Vista or Windows 7, the current directory will be set to C:\windows\system32\.
+When a batch script is 'Run as Admin', the current directory will be set to C:\windows\system32\.

 Using the following pushd command at the start of the script will restore the normal current directory.